Skip to main content

 Understanding long-term costs helps make informed infrastructure decisions:

-Firewalla $599 + existing network $0 $599 + network
+Firewalla$599 + existing network$0$599 + network

-This is based on a typical 20-25-person office deployment: 1 gateway, 1 switch, and 3-4 access points.
-Costs are estimates and can vary.
+Based on typical 20-25-person office deployment: 1 gateway, 1 switch, 3-4 access points.

 Feature Comparison Matrix